Henok0728/Henok0728/README.md

 - 👋 Hi, I’m Henok Gizaw
 - 👀 I’m interested in developing embedded systems and All os inclusive softwares
-- 🌱 I’m currently learning Electrical and Computer engineering
+- 🌱 I’m currently learning Electrical and Computer engineering with focus on computer engieneering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... open source projects
 - 📫 How to reach me ...
+Looking to do project with me contact me with via Telegram @henokastr and Linkedin Henok Gizaw Nigatu
-- 😄 Pronouns: ...
+- 😄 Pronouns: He / She
 - ⚡ Fun fact: ...

 <!---